wpsocio/wptelegram/src/README.txt

 * 🎛 Make use of Custom Rules to filter posts by authors, categories, tags, post formats or custom taxonomy terms
 * 🎚 You can override the default settings on post edit page

+[WP Telegram Pro](https://wptelegram.pro) supports multiple channels based upon category/tag/author/post type etc. and also supports unlimited Reaction buttons.

 **2. Private Notifications**

 * 📧 Get your email notifications on Telegram
-* 🔔 Supports WooCommerce order notifications, Contact Form 7 and other plugin notifications
+* 🔔 Supports **WooCommerce** order notifications, **Contact Form 7** and other plugin notifications
 * 🔕 Allow users to receive their email notifications on Telegram
 * 🔐 Integrated with [WP Telegram Login](https://wordpress.org/plugins/wptelegram-login) to let users connect their Telegram.
 * 🖊 Users can also enter their Telegram Chat ID manually on page